top of page

 “When a man (adam) shall have a rising in his skin…” Leviticus 13:2

 Instead of using the more common word איש (ish, man), the Torah uses the word אדם (Adam, man, mankind).
 While “adam” can and does mean “man,” it hearkens back to Adam HaRishon, the First Man, who sinned in the Garden of Eden.
-In similar fashion, our passage of the woman conceiving and giving birth echoes the curse of Eve,
+In a similar fashion, our passage of the woman conceiving and giving birth echoes the curse of Eve,

-“To the woman he said, I will greatly multiply your pain in childbirth.
-In pain you will bear children.
+“To the woman, he said, I will greatly multiply your pain in childbirth.
+In pain, you will bear children.
 Your desire will be for your husband, and he will rule over you…The man knew Eve his wife.
-She conceived, and gave birth to Cain, and said, I have gotten a man with HaShem.”
+She conceived and gave birth to Cain and said, I have gotten a man with HaShem.”
 Genesis 3:16, 4:1

 “Tell the people of Israel: ‘If a woman conceives and gives birth to a boy, she will be unclean for seven days with the same uncleanness as in niddah, when she is having her menstrual period.
 On the eighth day, the baby’s foreskin is to be circumcised.
 She is to wait an additional thirty-three days to be purified from her blood…But if she gives birth to a girl, she will be unclean for two weeks, as in her niddah, and she is to wait another sixty-six days to be purified from her blood.”
 Leviticus 12:2-5

-If a boy is born, the woman is to separate from her husband for 40 days (33+7).
-If she gives birth to a female, she must be separate for 80 days (66+14).
+If a boy is born, the woman must separate from her husband for 40 days (33+7).
+If she gives birth to a female, she must be separated for 80 days (66+14).
 Why would a little girl’s birth create a state of impurity twice as long as that of a boy?
-At first glance, this passage is puzzling, and to some, may reflect ancient vestiges of a male centered society.
-To grasp the significance of this passage however, we must understand the Torah definition of tahor (ritually pure) and tameh(ritually impure).
-It is important that ritual impurity is not equivalent to being sinful, but rather conveys the idea of being ‘blocked.’
-There are varying degrees of impurity, the worst case being contamination from a human corpse – that is death, the source of all impurity.
+At first glance, this passage is puzzling and, to some, may reflect ancient vestiges of a male-centered society.
+To grasp the significance of this passage, however, we must understand the Torah definition of tahor (ritually pure) and tameh (ritually impure).
+It is important that ritual impurity is not equivalent to being sinful but rather conveys the idea of being ‘blocked.’
+There are varying degrees of impurity, the worst case being contamination from a human corpse – that is, death, the source of all impurity.
 To illustrate the concept, consider the following question: What would be more “impure”: A dead dog or a dead human?
 R’ Shraga Simmons answers,

 “Most people would think a dog is more “spiritually unclean” because it is a lower form of existence than a human being.
 Actually, the dead body of a human being contains a much greater degree of “Tuma.”
 Because the human being, when it is alive and filled with a soul – the open manifestation of God’s presence – has a much greater condition of Tahara.
 The manifestation of Godliness within a human being is far greater than that within an animal.
 Therefore, when the soul departs, it leaves behind a much greater vacuum of Tahara, a much stronger Tuma, than that of an animal.”
 R’ Shraga Simmons, Spiritually Pure, Aish.com [1]